fedric95/simpler-simple-evals/README.md

 # Overview

 Super simplified (and custom) evaluation protocol.
-The results that you obtain with this approach are not comparable to those that you would obtain with the original repo (I took only inspiration).
+The results that you obtain with this repo are not comparable to those that you would obtain with the original repo (I took only inspiration).
 I mainly use this repo for personal evaluation.

 Limited use: not for commercial applications.

 # Single-answer